DangerCove/dangercove.com/source/about/index.markdown

 Danger Cove makes apps that aim to improve productivity, make awesome technology accessible _and_ bring endless joy to everyone who uses them.

-We've been around since october of 2011 and currently reside in the wonderful city of The Hague in The Netherlands.
+We've been around since October of 2011 and currently reside in the wonderful city of The Hague in The Netherlands.
 In an office formerly occupied by a soap vendor.
 The studio has been known to contain Space Invaders and smell _very_ nice.

 <div class="row">
   <div class="span4">